How to Install ERPNext on MacOS

 bench --site erpnext.local install-app erpnext

-You can read more about the basic usage of bench here.
+You can read more about the basic usage of the bench here.

 Step 9 - Run ERPNext: